Bruker introduces AFM-Based nano-DMA

 As a result, it generates entire master curves of storage modulus, loss modulus, and loss tangent, including analysis for activation energy, thus vastly expanding the AFM market by providing polymer rheology at the nanoscale.

-“Bruker’s AFM-nDMA is the first commercial solution for quantifying viscoelasticity at the spatial scales of AFM,” says Professor Ken Nakajima from Polymer Physics at Tokyo Institute of Technology.
+“Bruker’s AFM-nDMA is [used]... to quantify viscoelasticity at the spatial scales of AFM,” says Professor Ken Nakajima from Polymer Physics at Tokyo Institute of Technology.
 “Having pioneered nanoscale rheological measurements, I am very excited to see this important capability become widely available.”

 “We can now quantify local viscoelasticity at relevant frequencies and length scales that relate nanoscale properties to bulk performance,” adds Dr Greg Meyers, Dow Chemical Core R&D Fellow.
 “This addresses a significant unmet need for industrial polymer characterisation.”